 FISCAL YEAR 2016 2017 2018 2019 Total

-Rapid City Regional Airport Improvements Program
+Rapid City Regiona Rapid City Regional Airport Improvements Program

 Local \$2,879,170 \$66,427 \$0 \$0 \$2,945,597

 Box Elder Capital I mprovements Program

 Local \$0 \$0 \$0 \$0 \$0

 Rapid City Capital Improvements Program

-Local \$785,500 \$2,055,000 \$6,935,000 \$745,000 \$10,520,500
+Local \$765,000 \$6,078,000 \$6,935,000 \$745,000 \$14,523,000

-Meade County Roa d and Bridge I Fund •
+Meade County Roa d and Bridge I und

 Local \$0 \$0 \$0 \$0 \$0

-Pennington County y Road and Bri dge Fund
+Pennington County Road and Bridge Fund

 Local \$0 \$0 \$0 \$0 \$0

 The South Dakota Department of Transportation will provide the match for State sponsored federally funded projects using State Fuel Tax Revenue and Motor Vehicle Excise Tax.
-The South Dakota Transportation Improvement Program for 2016-2019 is included on pages 11 - 22.
+The South Dakota Transportation Improvement Program for 2016-2019 is included on pages 13 - 24.

 All projects sponsored by the City of Rapid City are excerpts from the City's Capital Improvement Program (CIP).
 The CIP is a five-year plan for construction and infrastructure improvements.
 The five-year plan is revised and updated annually.
 The CIP Committee reviews the proposed projects and formulates the five-year plan based on available funding and priority.
 The plan is then presented to the Mayor, Planning Commission and City Council for approval.
 Projects programmed for the upcoming year (2016) will be adopted as a part of the City budget.
 Projects scheduled for subsequent years (2017-2020) are tentatively programmed for implementation in those respective years.
 All projects beyond the current year are subject to annual review.
 Local funding will be provided by developer contributions, tax increment financing and other local sources.
 Adequate funds have been committed to fund the City's local match for transportation projects.
-The City of Rapid City's Capital Improvements Projects are found on pages 23 - 25.
+The City of Rapid City's Capital Improvements Projects are found on pages 25 - 27.

 Rapid City Public Transit receives funding from the Federal Transit Administration, the South Dakota Department of Transportation and the City of Rapid City.
-The breakdown of these funds and the Transit Program for 2016-2019 is included on pages 27-28.
+The breakdown of these funds and the Transit Program for 2016-2019 is included on page 29.
 Rapid City Public Transit also receives funds to assist with programming expenditures from fare box and bus advertising revenues.

 Rapid City Regional Airport receives funding from the Federal Aviation Administration, the State of South Dakota, and the Airport Enterprise Fund.
-The Airport Improvement Projects for 2016-2019 are listed on pages 29-30.
+The Airport Improvement Projects for 2016-2019 are listed on pages 30-31.

 The City of Box Elder presently receives funding from the City's general fund.
-The City of Box Elder Five-Year Construction Program for 2016-2020 is included on page 31.
+The City of Box Elder Five-Year Construction Program for 2016-2020 is included on page 32.

 Meade County presently receives funding from the County's general fund.
-The Meade County Five-Year Construction Program for 2016-2020 is included on pages 32-33.
+The Meade County Five-Year Construction Program for 2016-2020 is included on page 33.